AFLplusplus/AFLplusplus/frida_mode/README.md

 ## Debugging

-Please refer to the [debugging](#debugging) guide for assistance should you encounter problems with FRIDA mode.
+Please refer to [DEBUGGING.md](DEBUGGING.md) for assistance should you encounter problems with FRIDA mode.

 ## To do